Advancing internal trade

 The Government of Canada recognizes the importance of internal trade and is removing barriers and facilitating trade across the country.
 Recent key federal actions include:

 • Passing Bill C-5, the One Canadian Economy Act: On June 26, Bill C-5 received Royal Assent.
-Through the Free Trade and Labour Mobility in Canada portion of this Act, the government will recognize comparable provincial or territorial regulations related to interprovincial trade, where they exist, as meeting federal requirements for the movement of goods, services, and labour within Canada.
+Through the Free Trade and Labour Mobility in Canada Act, the government will recognize comparable provincial or territorial regulations related to interprovincial trade, where they exist, as meeting federal requirements for the movement of goods, services, and labour within Canada.
 This will allow more goods, services, workers and business to move freely across provinces and territories.

 • Removal of all remaining federal exceptions in the Canadian Free Trade Agreement (CFTA): On June 30, the federal government removed all remaining 20 federal exceptions from the CFTA, eliminating all 53 federal exceptions in the Agreement since its introduction in 2017.